SPANA (the Society for the Protection of Animals Abroad) is a leading charity for working animals worldwide and the communities they support.

 We’re determined that the future will be better for working animals.
 We work to educate and train children, owners and veterinary professionals across the world.

 We’ve been dedicated to caring for animals and protecting livelihoods since 1923.
-But we rely on the support of individuals and organisations that share our vision.
+We receive no government funding, so we rely on our loyal supporters, professional partners and likeminded organisations to help us in this huge but vital task.